drewrodrigues/mindfully/README.md

 - [ ] We may be able to get rid of the background storage worker once we migrate over from dynamic rules
 - [ ] Tree shaking isn't happening.
 Update webpack config to make sure it is.
 Look at ruleCheck dist w/ navigation.ts
 - [ ] Send message to service worker from content script to redirect to page w/ URL
+- [ ] For every 10-25 words written, you get 1 minute of the rule dismissed
+- [ ] Check on bug with Amazon where rule is hit.
+Surface the rule hit on the mindfulness check page.
+It's getting hit but I can't find out why...
+Might be a dynamic rule... -- I think it was a dynamic rule that stuck around

 ## Context